neight-allen/react-in-theory/README.md

 }
 ```

+*What are we missing in our directory before we can build our app?*

-Right now we still just have our `app` directory without much else going on.
-Kick off Webpack with `run build` so it can do put itself together.
+Once you've added what's missing, kick off Webpack with `run build` so it can do put itself together.

 `npm run build`

-Notice that we should now see the files `index.html` and `main.bundle.js` in our root directory.
+Notice that we should now `main.bundle.js` in our root directory (and and `index.html` file if you created one).

-Pop open index.html and verify that it has the title we specified in our plugin configuration as well as our `main.bundle.js` file from webpack.
-Sweet!

 Run `npm start` and visit `localhost:8080` to make sure that everything is wired up and we see our `console.log` message.